Azure-Samples/azure-sdk-for-js-samples/samples/managedapplications/README.md

 A demo app is included to show how to use the project.

-To run the complete demo, you need to instantiate a class,and use it to call the methods you want to test in this class
+To run the complete demo, you need to call the methods you want to test in main method.

     ```
+    async function main() {
+        applicationClient = new ApplicationClient(credential, subscriptionId);
-    const managedapplications = new ApplicationByIdExamples()
+        resourceClient = new ResourceManagementClient(credential,subscriptionId);
-    managedapplications.test_applicationDefinitions_getById()
+        await applicationDefinitions_getById();
+    }
     ```

 execute below command on terminal